atlopes/xml/xml-sampler.md

 The class wraps the transformation from the XSD to the XML, which is performed by two stylesheets that work in tandem: `samples-namespaces.xsl` reads required namespaces from the XML Schema, and inserts them into `samples-xml-generator.xsl`, a general purpose stylesheet to compose the actual sample.

-The XML schema may be a standalone XSD document, or an XML document that includes an XML Schema, such as a WSDL.
+The XML schema may be a standalone XSD document, or an XML document that includes XML Schemas, such as a WSDL.

 The resulting XML source document may be used for editing, before real use, and may be helpful in code development, testing, and documentation.